rclone/rclone/MANUAL.md

 Access check files are an additional safety measure against data loss. bisync will ensure it can find matching `RCLONE_TEST` files in the same places in the Path1 and Path2 filesystems.
+`RCLONE_TEST` files are not generated automatically.
+For `--check-access`to succeed, you must first either:
+**A)** Place one or more `RCLONE_TEST` files in the Path1 or Path2 filesystem and then do either a run without `--check-access` or a [--resync](#resync) to set matching files on both filesystems, or
+**B)** Set `--check-filename` to a filename already in use in various locations throughout your sync'd fileset.
 Time stamps and file contents are not important, just the names and locations.
-Place one or more `RCLONE_TEST` files in the Path1 or Path2 filesystem and then do either a run without `--check-access` or a `--resync` to set matching files on both filesystems.
 If you have symbolic links in your sync tree it is recommended to place `RCLONE_TEST` files in the linked-to directory tree to protect against bisync assuming a bunch of deleted files if the linked-to tree should not be accessible.
-Also see the `--check-filename` flag.
+See also the [--check-filename](--check-filename) flag.

+#### --check-filename

+Name of the file(s) used in access health validation.
+The default `--check-filename` is `RCLONE_TEST`.
+One or more files having this filename must exist, synchronized between your source and destination filesets, in order for `--check-access` to succeed.
+See [--check-access](#check-access) for additional details.

 #### --max-delete